MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/predicate.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines a predicate for the list of entities requested using one of the search operations, for example SearchAccounts, SearchClientLinks, or SearchCustomers.
+description: Defines a predicate for the list of entities requested using one of the search operations, for example SearchAccounts, SearchClientLinks, SearchCustomers, or SearchUserInvitations.
 ---
 # Predicate Data Object - Customer Management
 Defines a predicate for the list of entities requested using one of the search operations, for example [SearchAccounts](searchaccounts.md), [SearchClientLinks](searchclientlinks.md), [SearchCustomers](searchcustomers.md), or [SearchUserInvitations](searchuserinvitations.md).